SpawnageLoong/rlcj.net/_posts/2024-12-05-homelab-project.md

 overlay: green
 ---

-A home server being set up to host varios services, including a website, file sharing, and more.
+A home server being set up to host various services, including a website, file sharing, and more.

 {: .lead}

-This is placeholder text for now.
-The homelab is still being set up and I'm still figuring out what services I want to run on it.
-I'll be documenting the process here, so stay tuned!
+Services include:

+- PiHole for network-wide ad blocking and local DNS
+- Traefik for reverse proxy
+- Portainer for managing Docker containers
+- Homepage for dashboards, both internal and external
+- Nextcloud for file sharing and syncing
+- Vaultwarden for password management

 Project posts:
 <ul>